annashipman/mac_setup/README.md

 ```

 2. Add it to GitHub.
+(Can also add it to Bitbucket as well while we're here).

 To get it to the clipboard: `cat ~/.ssh/id_rsa.pub | pbcopy`.